schne324/accessibility-notes/README.md

 ## aria-labelledby
 "aria-labelledby can be used in conjunction with the <label> element (using the for attribute) to improve compatibility with user agents that do not yet support ARIA." (mdn)

-- this can often times replace the desired behavior of a fieldset/legend markup scheme
+- lablledby can be used in conjunction with a label element
 example:

 ```